mr-student-bw/brightwheel/README.md

 ### Notes

 - I only materialized the final resulting dataset, `lead_sources`, the rest I left as views.
 But could be materialized depending on needs.
+Output available in lead_sources tab in [this gsheet]([url](https://docs.google.com/spreadsheets/d/1v9YlpdbA2ZPuE-ZbLYDN2yrxnwBhEBvAQlXD-YDVAPA/edit?gid=963321327#gid=963321327))
+- To show how the snapshot worked, I edited the last 2 leads in source1 and added a lead to the same file.
+Input files with changes highlighted in yellow and the output table lead_sources_snapshot availabe in the same GSheet.
 - For time constraints, I did not load source3, but it would follow the same pattern as source1 and source2.
 - I built a couple basic tests on the field I created that I think should be unique.